ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/knapsack-solvers.md

 that is closest to the optimal one given by the exhaustive solver.
 It is important to note that, at least for this instance of the 0/1 knapsack problem, the `greedy-by-density` solver produces the solution that is closest to the optimal one given by the exhaustive solver.
+Why do you think that this greedy solver produced the best solution?
+Do you think that it is always going to yield the best solution?
+Why or why not?

 ```text
 Running all of the knapsack solvers!